plashenkov/vue-i18n-mini/README.md

 `langData` contains all the available languages and messages.
 Actually, **it's recommended to always lazy-load translations** instead of including them directly.
-In this case, they will be loaded only when they are needed:
+In this case, they will be loaded asynchronously only when they are needed:

 ```js
 import {createI18n} from 'vue-i18n-mini'